unfoldingWord/checking-tool-wrapper/Notes.md

 # DELETE THIS FILE AFTER COMPLETION

-## Findings

-- InvalidatedReducer is used in the core codebase.
-Is it even used in the tools?
-- wA tool uses groupsDataReducer & groupsIndexReducer from tc.

 ## TO DOs

 - "No selection needed" is displaying 2 checks in the grouped menu.